Newsletter #1: 2018

 In October I completed a new sculpture 'Resolute’.
 This has been cast in bronze and finished with a highly polished surface.
 Cast glass sculpture

-I will be casting three glass sculptures in early 2019.
+I will be casting three glass sculptures in mid-2019.
 In all three images, you will see the reservoir attached to the wax.
-Once they are completed, I’ll let you know in my next newsletter and blog update.
+Once they are completed, I’ll let you know in my next newsletter.

 This will be a hollow clear cast glass sculpture with a LED cabinet light mounted inside.
 The surface will be sandblasted.
 The development of this piece is outlined in 'Conception'.
 It will be one of my largest glass sculptures.
 The reservoir to receive the molten glass sits above the sculpture connected by two risers and knitting needles to reduce the number of bubbles.